-MCi has designed and built three generations of its Carbon Plants including its Global Reference Pilot Carbon Plant located in Newcastle, Australia.
-This was publicly launched by the NSW Minister for Energy and Resources along with industry and climate change think tanks and national media in July 2017.
-This is the first such build of a purpose designed pilot plant for CO2 mineral carbonation beyond laboratory scale in the world.
+MCi Carbon has developed and constructed three generations of Carbon Plants, including the Global Reference Pilot Plant located in Newcastle, Australia.
+This plant, which was publicly launched by the NSW Minister for Energy and Resources in July 2017, is the one of the first purpose-built pilot plants for mineral carbonation beyond the laboratory scale in the world.

-Importantly it now operates continuously to support the various pilot studies and materials programs that provide the engineering and scientific data that is advancing our demonstration scale Carbon Plants around the world with our customers and partners.
+It operates continuously to support pilot studies and materials programs that provide the engineering and scientific data needed to advance demonstration-scale Carbon Plants with customers and partners around the globe.

 To lock away a billion tonnes of CO2 by 2040

-It takes 20 years or more to take technology from lab to industrial scale.
-We are now 15 years into our journey with MCi.
-Developing a large-scale solution to decarbonization requires more than science, it takes investment, new business models, customer validation, policy support in government, collaboration with industry and research and it must earn its social license.
+It typically takes 20 or more years to bring technology from the laboratory to an industrial scale.
+MCi Carbon has been working towards this goal for the past 15 years.
+Decarbonization at a large scale requires more than just science - it requires investment, new business models, customer validation, policy support from government, collaboration with industry and research, and a strong social license.

 Intellectual Property (IP)

-MCi has been developing its technology platform under research and commercial secrecy and is industrial led research.
-This has enabled us to build considerable know-how in the newly emerging field of carbon capture and utilization (CCU).
-We have investigated and tested many novel process routes which now feature in our carbon platform.
+MCi has been developing its technology platform through industrial-led research and under the protection of research and commercial secrecy, allow the team to gain extensive knowledge in the emerging field of carbon capture and utilization (CCU).
+This research has involved testing and exploring numerous novel process routes that are now incorporated into a unique carbon platform.

-All our processes are backed by lifecycle analysis, carbon lifecycle assessments and industry economic models.
-Our R&D has been developed under the observation and peer review of governments, customers and investors.
-We hold several key patents throughout the world, however in order to maintain our intellectual property advantage, most of our technology stack is commercially secret and is not publicly disclosed or published.
+All processes are supported by lifecycle analysis, carbon lifecycle assessments, and industry economic models.
+Research and development has been conducted under observation and peer review of governments, customers, and investors.
+MCi holds several key patents worldwide, but in order to maintain intellectual property advantage, much of the technology stack is kept commercially secret and is not publicly disclosed or published.

-In its latest advancement, MCi was awarded a grant from the Australian Government in June 2021 to build its first industrial scale demonstration Carbon Plant in Newcastle, Australia.
-Known as Australia's CCU Flagship, it is expected to be operational in mid 2023.
+MCi recently achieved a major milestone when it was awarded a grant from the Australian Government in June 2021 to construct its first industrial-scale demonstration Carbon Plant in Newcastle, Australia.

-Advancing with our global customers we are conducting techno-economic studies, pilot programs and developing demonstration projects.
-At industrial scale, MCi Carbon Plants could process more than a million tonnes of CO2 per plant annually, removing the emissions permanently and operating profitably.
+In collaboration with global customers, MCi have been conducting techno-economic studies, pilot programs, and developing demonstration projects.
+At industrial scale, the MCi Carbon Plants have the potential to process over one million tonnes of carbon dioxide per plant per year, permanently removing emissions and operating profitably.

 Leading the field in CCU

-The question always asked of MCi is whether we can make mineral carbonation economical or cost effective at scale.
-The CO2 Utilisation Roadmap, an independent techno-economic study released by Australia's national science agency CSIRO in 2021, established that our mineral carbonation technology could profitably remove emissions at scale.
+One common question posed to MCi is whether mineral carbonation is economically viable at scale.
+In 2021, the CO2 Utilisation Roadmap, an independent techno-economic study conducted by Australia's national science agency CSIRO, found that MCi's mineral carbonation technology can profitably remove emissions at scale.

-Our work and our technology is completely different to that being developed in the carbon capture and storage (CCS) field.
-Our field of CCU is beginning to attract significant funding from national governments in the US, UK, EU, Canada, Singapore, Finland, Holland, South Africa and China.
+MCi's work and technology differ from those being developed in the field of carbon capture and storage (CCS).
+The CCU field is starting to receive substantial funding from national governments in countries such as the US, UK, EU, Canada, Singapore, Finland, Holland, South Africa, and China.